garywige/garywige/README.md

 ### Introduction

 Welcome to my GitHub profile!
 I love coding in all its forms.
-My dream is to produce, or to help produce, quality software solutions that will satisfy users from around the globe.

-### Current Interests
+### Topics of Interest

 - .NET Core
 - Angular